IMSY-DKFZ/self-distilled-swin/readme.md

 ```
 parent_path: PATH/CholecT45
 output_dir:  path where to save the outputs
-path_csv: dataframes/CholecT45.csv (by default)

 ```

 # 3- Training
-Once the environment and the path to the dataset are settled, the method is a 3 steps method: Train a teacher model, generate soft labels, train the student model.
+Once the environment and the path to the dataset are settled, the method is a 3 steps method: Train a teacher model, generate soft-labels, train the student model.

+**NOTE: Make sure to use the parameter `exp` in each experiment to give a tag to your experiments.
+For ex: `exp=teacher`.**

-Step 1: Train a teacher model
+### Step 1: Train a teacher model

 ```
 python main.py target_size=131 epochs=20 distill=false exp=teacher
 ```
+The checkpoints should be saved in the folder `output_dir/checkpoints` and the 5-Fold cross validation predictions in `output_dir/oofs`.

-Step 2: Generate the soft labels
+### Step 2: Generate the soft-labels
 ```
 python softlabels.py target_size=131 exp=teacher
 ```
+The soft-labels should be saved in the folder `parent_path/CholecT45/soflabels`
-Step 3: Train the student model
+### Step 3: Train the student model
 ```
 python main.py target_size=131 epochs=40 distill=true exp=student
 ```
+The checkpoints should be saved in the folder `output_dir/checkpoints` and the 5-Fold cross validation predictions in `output_dir/oofs`.

 # 4- Evaluation
 **currently under development and will be made available shortly.**